alchemyplatform/aa-sdk/site/packages/aa-core/provider/getUserOperationByHash.md

 ### `Promise<UserOperationResponse | null>`

-A Promise containing the UserOperation if found on-chain or null if not found.
+A Promise containing the UO if found on-chain or null if not found.

 ## Parameters